twillenberg/sjcl/README.md

-# Encrypt.js
+# encrypt.js

-This script runs in a Node.js environment.
+This script runs in a node.js environment.
-To create a Node.js environment,